-Copenhagen Airport has provided information about birdstrikes involving geese during the period from 1996-2016 (Fig. 5).
+Copenhagen Airport provided information about birdstrikes involving geese during the period from 1996-2016 (Fig. 11).
 Altogether, 17 birdstrikes involving geese occurred during the time period.
 Most of these involved Barnacle Goose (9), whereas Greylag Goose was involved in 6 birdstrikes.

-Figure 5.
+Figure 11.
 The number of birdstrikes involving geese at Copenhagen Airport from 1996-2016.
 Data courtesy of Copenhagen Airport.

-The apparent increase in birdstrikes involving geese coincides with a marked increase in the number of migrating geese at the airport (Fig. 6).
-These are mainly Barnacle and Greylag Geese, whereas Greater White-fronted and Canada Geese occur in small numbers.
+The apparent increase in birdstrikes involving geese coincided with a marked increase in the number of migrating geese at the airport (Fig. 12).
+These were mainly Barnacle and Greylag Geese, whereas Greater White-fronted and Canada Geese occurred in small numbers.

 Figure.
-6. The number of goose observations at Copenhagen Airport from 2004-2016.
+12. The number of goose observations at Copenhagen Airport from 2004-2016.
 Data courtesy of Copenhagen Airport (from Bradbeer et al. 2017).